SwayStation/DIMNameGen-DS/README.md

 ### **--v1.0.0--**
 Removed the uppercase only font with a new original font called DigiScript.
-DigiScript has both uppecase and lowercase inputs and DIM Name Gen will now output whatever you type with case-sensitivity.
+DigiScript has both uppecase and lowercase inputs and DIM Name Gen will now generate whatever you type with case-sensitivity.

 Future Updates:
 - Add a simple GUI